Inflation from Dynamical Projective Connections: Realization of NMC Inflation

 The range of $f_*$ corresponding to positive $\hat{n}n_\lambda$ is to three significant figures as follows

-Each upper limit on $f_*$ results in the upper limit for $f_{end} = \sqrt{1 + 2/\sqrt{3}}$ for which $\hat{n} n_\lambda \to 0$ as previously explained.
+Each upper limit on $f_*$ results in the upper limit for $f_\text{end} = \sqrt{1 + 2/\sqrt{3}}$ for which $\hat{n} n_\lambda \to 0$ as previously explained.

-\subsubsection{Fitting the Planck, BICEP2, and Keck Array data}
+\subsubsection{Fitting the Planck, BICEP2, and Keck Array Data}

 Now that we have valid ranges for $f_*$ for various efolds $N$, using Eq.~\eqref{e:ns_r_slow_roll} we can calculate a range of $n_s$ and $r$ predicted by our TW gravitational model.
-Using the most recent combination of Planck, BICEP2, and Keck Array data presented in \cite{PCX2019} to constrain $n_s$ and $r$, we are able to place constraints on the product of dimensionless constants $\hat{n}n_{\lambda}$.
+Using the most recent combination of Planck, BICEP2, and Keck array data presented in \cite{PCX2019} to constrain $n_s$ and $r$, we are able to place constraints on the product of dimensionless constants $\hat{n}n_{\lambda}$.
 In Figure \ref{fig:ns_vsra} we display the 68$\%$ and $95\%$ confidence intervals from \cite{PCX2019} with predictions from our TW gravitational model overlayed.
 Figure \ref{fig:ns_vsra} is in agreement with the predictions of \cite{kodama2021relaxing} for the case of chaotic inflation with power-law $\mathcal{F}$ in the metric formulation for $(n,p)=(1,1)$.

 Critical values for the parameters that yield values for $r$ and $n_s$ at the confidence level boundaries of Figure ~\ref{fig:ns_vsra} are listed in Table \ref{tab:ranges}.
 We see that the range of $\hat{n}n_{\lambda}$ values that fits the currently accepted confidence intervals for $n_s$ and $r$ depends heavily on the number of efolds $N$.
-Smaller values of $N$ have a larger range of values of $\hat{n}n_\lambda$ than larger values of $N$.
+Smaller values of $N$ have a larger range of values of $\hat{n}n_\lambda$ that fit within the confidence intervals than larger values of $N$.

 The observational constraints~\cite{PCX2019} for the scalar-mode amplitude $A_s$ are Inserting Eq.~\eqref{e:ns_r_slow_roll} into Eq.~\eqref{e:AsConstraint}, for each bound we solve for the corresponding bounds on $n_J$.
 These bounds are shown in Fig.~\ref{fig:njrange} as a function of the solution of $f_*$ versus $\hat{n}n_\lambda$ that was extracted from Figs.~\ref{fig:nahtnlamf} and~\ref{fig:fstartfend} for $N=60$ efolds.
 In Fig.~\ref{fig:njrange} we see that $n_J \sim 10^{10}$ leads to the vast majority of the range of initial conditions $f_*$ consistent with the observational inflationary data plotted in Figure ~\ref{fig:ns_vsra}.